Transcriptions for Cello: Why and How?

 Let’s look now in more detail at the transposition process, first in general and then specifically for each different original instrument

-Often, the process of adaptation to the cello involves transposing the original music into a different key, in which it (the music) lies (and therefore sounds) the best on the cello.
-Being able to use our open strings and harmonics helps us greatly to mimic the fluidity and freedom of the voice, piano, violin, saxophone etc and this “right key” will usually be one in which we can use a maximum of harmonics and open strings, especially in faster music.
-Until somebody invents a “Capo” (as used on the guitar) for the cello, finding the right key can make all the difference between the very same piece being horribly difficult (and thus sounding awful or being a lot easier (and thus sounding great).
+Being able to use our open strings and harmonics helps us greatly to mimic the fluidity and freedom of the voice, piano, violin, saxophone etc and the “right key” will usually be one in which we can use a maximum of harmonics and open strings, especially in faster, more difficult music.
+Until somebody invents a “capo” (as used on the guitar) for the cello, finding the right key can make all the difference between the very same piece being horribly difficult (and thus sounding awful) or being a lot easier (and thus sounding great).

 In contrast to saxophones and many other wind/brass instruments which “like” flat keys, the cello really prefers naturals or sharps.
 In the sharp keys, the gradual loss of the open strings starts with the bottom string and works its way up whereas in the flat keys it is exactly the inverse.
 A similar comparison can be made with respect to extensions: the sharp keys require extensions in the cello’s “first position” starting from the lower strings and working up to the higher strings as we add sharps, while the flat keys do the exact opposite.
 As our principal singing register is on the top strings, our comfort here is more important than on the bottom strings.
+This is a definite advantage of playing transcriptions: we can now take the liberty of choosing our key, and thus avoiding (where possible) these “nasty” flat keys.

 The modifications necessary in order to adapt “stolen repertoire” to the cello are often partly determined by the different instrumental origins.
 Let’s look in detail at the specific problems associated with transcribing from the different instruments and instrument groups: